 Ontario Naturalist Level 1

 Course Description: Learn a vast array of naturalist skills from experts in the field.
-This blended learning course, targeted at budding or amateur naturalists, combines 40 hours of in-class, hands-on instruction and self-paced online learning.
+This blended learning course, targeted at budding or amateur naturalists, combines in-class, hands-on instruction and self-paced online learning.

 In this course, you will learn species identification, ecological significance, memory aids, and threats to local flora and fauna.
 This newfound knowledge will help you experience the natural world in a whole new way.